 Please note that even applicants who desire a clinical career are still expected to engage in research throughout their predoctoral training, and we ensure this happens by having every student be a member of a research lab.
 If you think you're a great fit for the UK Clinical Psychology Doctoral Program, but the faculty member with whom you'd like to do research is not one of the people listed on this page, then we encourage you to consider applying next year.
 Decisions about admission are based on a number of factors, one of which is the "fit" between applicants and faculty mentors, and it wouldn't be in your interest to apply if your prospective mentor is not taking a student this application cycle.
 You are strongly encouraged to identify a potential faculty mentor (or mentors) as part of the application process, and you should describe the "fit" between your research interests and those of the potential mentors on your personal statement.

-Faculty with primary appointments in Clinical Psychology who are reviewing applications for the 2024-2025 admission cycle and will consider adding a student to their research lab include:
+Faculty with primary appointments in Clinical Psychology who are reviewing applications for the fall 2025 cohort and will consider adding a student to their research lab include:

-When completing your online application (log in here), list potential mentors under the "Psychology" section of the application (see below).
+When completing your online application (log in here), list potential mentors under the "Psychology" section of the application regardless of which department the person actually works (see below).

 Special Concentrations